Stroke Prevention

 Resource: Harvard Health Publishing

-Smoking, abusing alcohol, and illegal drugs are three of the most preventable factors of a stroke.
+Smoking, limiting alcohol, and illegal drugs are three of the most preventable factors of a stroke.
 Click on the links below to find resources to quit:

 1. National Smoking Cessation Hotline